-- 9.1 At the heart of the CHCP's vision for improving older people's services is the prevention of dependency on 'care' and support services through the promotion of independent living.
+- 9.1 At the heart of the CHCP's vision for improving adult mental health services is a focus on a person-centred approach that ensures that the person affected by mental illness is involved in decisions about their life, what they do and the services they receive.
 Robust commissioning of these services is essential to ensure that high quality and sustainable services are available to those who need them.
-This commissioning strategy provides a framework for the substance of relevant operational service plans on an annual basis within the wider context of the annual CHCP Strategic Plan. - 9.3 The following provides a synopsis of the key issues for continued prioritisation in the short-term as per the vision and values set out at the start of this commissioning strategy.
+This commissioning strategy provides a framework for the substance of relevant operational service plans on an annual basis within the wider context of the annual CHCP Strategic Plan. - 9.2 The following provides a synopsis of the key issues for continued prioritisation in the short-term as per the vision and values set out at the start of this document.

-9.3.1 Quality Service Provision
+9.2.1 Quality Service Provision

 National Quality Standards call for all areas across Scotland to offer a range of service routes, and for the quality of services to reflect a minimum standard.
 Service inspections and supported self-assessments for and by the Care Inspectorate aim to ensure that quality standards and personalised services achieving good service user outcomes are maintained.
 Whilst CHCP services have a good track record, there is no room for complacency.
 Fortunately there is clear commitment to quality and a commitment to sustain achievements.
 The CHCP will continue to identify ways of improving both choice and service quality.
 Using the Public Service Improvement Framework (PSIF) there will be an expectation on services, internal and externally purchased to set fresh, aspirational goals which continually drive further improvements.
 Regular, internal audits of the Single Shared Assessment (SSA) process and documentation will continue to provide an overview of service delivery and support a shared approach to Care Planning and Review.

-9.3.2 Older People's Change Fund
+9.2.2 Older People's Change Fund

 The Scottish Government established the Older People's Change Fund to enable health and social care partners to implement local plans for making better use of their combined resources for older people's services.
 The Change Fund is intended to provide bridging finance to facilitate shifts in the balance of care from institutional to primary and community settings; and also influence decisions taken with respect to the totality of Partnership spend on older people's care.
 The CHCP successfully secured the year one funding against an approved local Change Fund Plan for 2011/12; and had completed at actions committed to within that time period.
-In tandem with discharging its year one commitments, the CHCP has worked with local stakeholders to prepare its application to access its allocated year two Change Fund monies, including the preparation of a Year Two (2012/13) Action Plan.
-As for all parts of Scotland, it is clear that Years Two and Three of the Change Fund will present a substantial challenge, not least given following the Scottish Government having now confirmed that its previous delayed discharge target (i.e. no more than 6 weeks delay) has now been superseded by the a new target that "no people will wait more than 28 days to be discharged from hospital into a more appropriate care setting, once treatment is complete from April 2013; followed by a 14 day maximum wait from April 2015".
+In tandem with discharging its year one commitments, the CHCP worked with local stakeholders to prepare its application to access its allocated year two Change Fund monies (which has now been secured), including the preparation of a Year Two (2012/13) Action Plan (which has now been approved).
 The routine and in-year implementation of the West Dunbartonshire Older People's Change Plan will continue to be driven and monitored through the local CHCP-led Change Plan Implementation Group (whose membership includes statutory, voluntary and private providers as well as community representatives).

-9.3.3 Personalisation
+9.2.3 Personalisation